Disaster Recovery FAQs

 No. You can configure virtual machines to replicate data and perform failover to only one AWS account.

 ►Where will the virtual machines be replicated if I choose the same AWS account when I set up disaster recovery across organizations?

-When you launch the Phoenix AWS proxy, on the AWS Console you can either create a new virtual private cloud or use an existing one.
+When you launch the Druva AWS proxy, on the AWS Console you can either create a new virtual private cloud or use an existing one.
 You can choose an existing virtual private cloud and an existing subnet to ensure all virtual machines from your organizations are replicated in the same subnet.

 Yes, you can update the existing DruvaIAMPolicy in your AWS account.
 To update the policy, perform the following steps:

 - On the AWS Management Console, select the Services tab and click IAM.

 - In the left pane, click the Roles tab.